rootasjey/qwerteesharp/README.md

 # qwerteesharp
-C# Qwertee data extractor into a library targeting .NET Standard 1.4..
+Very simple C# Qwertee data extractor into a library targeting .NET Standard 1.4.

 :warning: This library is unstable because it parses the [Qwertee website](https://www.qwertee.com/) and any unavailability of Qwertee website will make this API unavailable.
 And any DOM changes of the Qwertee website will probably make this lib outdated.